 Having lost their main weapon in Tony Modra during the Crows’ 1997 Preliminary Final W, Adelaide needed someone to step up as the Grand Final approached.
 Enter Shane Ellen, who usually found himself in a defensive role with just three career goals to his name before the Crows locked horns with St Kilda.
 Starting Ellen inside attacking 50 proved to be a masterstroke from Malcolm Blight with the little-known forward kicking two goals in the first half, before adding another three in the second half while splitting time between the forward and back line.
 Darren Jarman’s five last quarter goals and Andrew McLeod’s medal-winning magic are still popular talking points from the match, but never forget the instrumental role Ellen played in the Crows’ first flag.

 Wayne Harmes 1979

-THE winner of the first-ever Norm Smith Medal made Wayne Harmes a popular trivia question answer, but make no mistake, he was a true hero in the ’79 Grand Final.
+The winner of the first-ever Norm Smith Medal makes Wayne Harmes a popular trivia question answer, but make no mistake, he was a true hero in the ’79 Grand Final.
 During his 169-game career, Harmes won three premierships with the Blues and come Grand Final day in 1979, he and his Carlton teammates were ready to do battle with arch-rivals Collingwood with a wet, muddy, hard-fought contest on the cards for both sides.
 By the time the game was over Harmes had accumulated 17 disposals and kicked a goal, which may make his Norm win seem like a surprise.
 However, the rugged Blue displayed great desperation late in the contest – sliding along the ground to save the ball from going out of bounds and knocking it towards Ken Sheldon who kicked what turned out to be the winning goal.